deepsense-ai/seahorse/docs/parameter_types.md

 **Example value:** 100.0

+### Multiple Numeric
+Holds multiple numeric values.
+It can specify validation rules such as a range of accepted values etc.

+**Example of use:** layer sizes in a multilayer perceptron classifier

+**Example value:** [1, 2, 3]

 ### String
 Holds single string value.
 It can be restricted by a regular expression that has to be satisfied by the input value.

 **Example of use:** source parameter  in `ReadDataFrame` operation

 **Example value:** “file:///tmp/example.csv”

 ### Boolean
 Represents a simple choice - yes or no.